lmaccherone/resumes/product-engineering.md

 - **Distributed technical team leadership:** Guided engineering and security teams across multiple subsidiaries (Comcast, Sky, NBC Universal, DreamWorks, etc.).
 - **Platform engineering pioneer:** Strategically transitioned to Distinguished Engineer role to establish enterprise-wide platform engineering capability.

-### Rally Software (later CA, even later Broadcom) (2009-2014) | **Director of Insight (analytics) product line**
+### Rally Software (later CA, even later Broadcom) (2009-2014) | **Director of Insights (analytics) product line**
 - **Framework creation:** Created Software Development Performance Index (SDPI) and ODIM frameworks still widely used today.
 - **Defined product roadmap:** Defined product roadmap for analytics capabilities that became the Rally Insights product line.
 - **Moved the industry:** Published largest-ever study correlating dev practices with performance (The Impact of Lean and Agile Quantified). **Result:** Influenced industry practices and established Rally as a thought leader in Agile development.
-- **Rapid advancement:** Advanced from field role to Product Owner within 6 months through self-developed analytics tooling and then to Product Line Director by leading the analytics team to become a stand-alone product line.
+- **Rapid advancement:** Advanced from field role to Product Owner within 6 months through self-developed analytics tooling and then to Product Line Director by leading the analytics team to become a stand-alone product line to serve Rally as well as Jira and other competitive platforms. **Result:** Gave Rally a new market opportunity to compensate for the fact that Jira beat Rally in the agile lifecycle management wars.

 ### Carnegie Mellon / CyLab (2001-2009) | **Founding Director**
 - **Research consortium leadership:** Founding Director of CyLab cybersecurity research consortium